Written by: Felicity Flores

 He earned the gold medal at the International Physics Olympiad in 1996 at 13.

-Hirata studied physics at Caltech from age 14 to 18 and graduated with a bachelor’s degree in 2001.
+Hirata studied physics at Caltech from the age of 14 to 18 and graduated with a bachelor’s degree in 2001.

-While at Caltech, he researched for NASA on Mars colonization and received his Ph.D. in 2005 from Princeton University in Astrophysics.
+While at Caltech, he researched Mars colonization for NASA and received his Ph.D. in Astrophysics from Princeton University in 2005.

 In 2012, he bagged the Presidential Early Career Award.
 Following this, he also earned the Simon Foundation Investigator Award, and in 2014, he bagged the Helen B Warner Prize.